-We believe that the funds received from the issuance of common stock, the cash received in the merger with Officeware, and funds generated by the operation of Officeware will provide us with the necessary funds to operate our business.
+We believe that the funds remaining from the issuance of common stock and the cash received in the merger with Officeware in 2010, and funds generated by the operation of Officeware will provide us with the necessary funds to operate our business.
 While we are also undertaking various plans and measures that we believe will increase funds generated from operating activities, no assurances can be given that those plans and measures will be successful.